chriscrcodes/smart-factory/README.md

 2. **Operating System**: the solution requires a Linux-based system, specifically a VM or physical machine running **Linux Ubuntu 22.04**.
 This system will perform as an edge server, handling queries directly from the production line and interfacing with other operational systems.

-### Software Requirements
+### Software requirements

  - [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/) the Azure command-line interface.
  - [K3s](https://k3s.io/) Lightweight Kubernetes.
 Easy to install, half the memory, all in a binary of less than 100 MB.
  - [curl](https://curl.se/) command line tool that developers use to transfer data to and from a server.

-### Cloud Services Requirements
+### Cloud services requirements

  - Azure Subscription (with Contributor rights)
     - Resource Group
     - Key Vault
     - Event Hub
     - Azure Open AI Service
-    - Virtual Machine (if you want to test everything in the Cloud)
+    - Virtual Machine (if you want to test everything in Azure Cloud)
  - Microsoft Fabric Tenant (you can try it for free [here](https://www.microsoft.com/en-us/microsoft-fabric/getting-started?msockid=27cd43526f4e6b2a1fa857d06e486a3c))

-## Solution Build Steps
+## Solution build steps

-### Step 1 - Provision Azure Resources
+### Step 1 - provision Azure resources
-   - We will use the [Azure Cloud Shell (Bash)](https://learn.microsoft.com/en-us/azure/cloud-shell/get-started/ephemeral?tabs=azurecli#start-cloud-shell) to provision resources in Azure Cloud
+   - Use the [Azure Cloud Shell (Bash)](https://learn.microsoft.com/en-us/azure/cloud-shell/get-started/ephemeral?tabs=azurecli#start-cloud-shell) to provision resources in Azure Cloud
    - Set Environment Variables:
      ```bash
      export SUBSCRIPTION_ID=<YOUR_SUBSCRIPTION_ID>